-The administration soon will release more details including the list of lenders offering loans under the program.
-In the meantime, the U.S. Chamber of Commerce has issued this guide to help small businesses and self-employed individuals prepare to file for a loan.
+The administration has released initial guidelines; they are available at www.treasury.gov.
+The U.S. Chamber of Commerce has issued this guide to help small businesses and self-employed individuals check eligibility and prepare to file for a loan.